fuzzymfx/fuzzymfx.github.io/content/current.md

   - ~~Add a refresh feature while rendering slides~~
     - Hot Module Reload( FIX )
   - ~~Add support for rendering **nested syntax**~~
-  - Add a support for maximum width and height of the terminal.
+  - Add support for the maximum width and height of the terminal.
 Write a word wrapper.
   - ~~Address the color storage issue for multiline elements, ensuring ANSI escape sequences are properly stripped: Refine color correction post-alignment~~
   - Enhance rendering for complex markdown elements like links within headings or lists.
     - ~~lists.~~